 Wildlife Spotlight: Florida Largemouth Bass

-Spawning usually begins in February and March in most central Florida lakes when water temperatures reach 58 to 65 degrees.
-The female lays up to 100,000 eggs in a saucer shaped nest 20 to 30 inches in diameter, created by the male in hard-bottom areas along shallow shorelines.
-The male guards the nest, eggs, and young.
-The young (called fry) stay together in tight schools until they are an inch long.
-Young fish feed on microscopic animals and small crustaceans.
-Fingerling bass feed on insects, crayfish, and small fishes.
-Adults eat whatever is available, including fish, crayfish, crabs, frogs, salamanders, snakes, mice, turtles, and even birds.
+Florida largemouth bass are found in freshwater to brackish habitats, including ponds, rivers, lakes, reservoirs and estuaries, and are abundant in waters where bountiful vegetation provides food and cover.
+Spawning time varies from south to north, but usually begins in most central Florida lakes in February and March, when water temperatures reach 58 to 65 degrees.
+The female lays up to 100,000 eggs in a saucer-shaped nest 20 to 30 inches in diameter.
+The male fans out a nest in hard-bottom areas along shallow shorelines, then guards the nest, eggs and young.
+The fry (young fish) stay together in tight schools until they are about an inch long.
+They feed on microscopic animals and small crustaceans.
+Fingerling bass feed on insects, crayfish and small fishes.
+Adults eat whatever is available, including fish, crayfish, crabs, frogs, salamanders, snakes, mice, turtles and even birds.